dshkol/airportr/README.md

 airport_distance("YVR","LHR")
 [1] 7580.963
 ```
 Another common airport-related task is to locate airports in the vicinity of a city or specified location.
-This is easy to implement wit h `airports_near()` and `airports_around():
+This is easy to implement wit h the `airports_near()` and `airports_around()` functions:

 ```r
 #' airports_near("YEG")